Sample size calculation: Bland-Altman plot

 For α-level you select 0.05 and for β-level you select 0.20 (power is 80%).

-After you click the Calculate button the program displays the required total number of cases in the study.
+After you click Calculate the program displays the required total number of cases in the study.
 The calculation may take some time to complete.

-For the example the minimal required total sample size is 83.
+For the example the minimum required total sample size is 83.

 A table shows the required sample size for different Type I and Type II Error levels.